nadavmatalon/PCA9536/README.md

 #include "PCA9536.h"
 ```

-At this point you can construct a new PCA9536 object(s) by using the following command (at the top of the sketch after the 'include' line):
+At this point you can construct a new PCA9536 instance(s) by using the following command (place at the top of the sketch after the 'include' line):

 ```
 PCA9536 device_name;  // Notice that the constructor doesn't use parenthesis after device_name! (see Note #3 above)